Q: Will I see a sketch before you begin work?

 Q: How much will the spray paint smell indoors and is it safe to be around?

 A: If you are doing a live event, we can use paint markers and low odor/indoor water based spray paint to minimize the fumes.
-Here is a link to the MSDS and video of the water based spray paint.
 The standard non-water based aerosol fumes may last up to 24 hours indoors but may go away much quicker if you have windows or ventilation.
 We recommend that you do not stick around (without a mask) while we are in the process of painting.

 Q: What happens if the art work is vandalized?

 A: There is always a small chance of exterior art work being vandalized although it rarely happens from our experience.
-We are always open to coming back to fix any artwork that has been defaced at a discount.
-Based on the amount of damage, the discounted “maintenance” rates will vary.
+We are always open to coming back to fix any artwork that has been defaced at an hourly rate.

 Q: Do I need to protect the mural after it’s painted?